kbase/narrative/docs/deployment.md

     service docker start
     service nginx start

-Next, run buildNarrativeContainer.sh to build the base Docker container for narrative instances and the first Narrative container on top of it.
+## Build the Narrative Docker images

+Once Docker is installed, you can now build the Narrative images, using the build_narrative_container.sh script.

-    cd ~/kb_narr/narrative
+    cd ~/kb_narr/narrative/scripts
-    ./buildNarrativeContainer.sh
+    ./build_narrative_container.sh

-This will take around half an hour to pull, compile, and deploy the various components.
-So go get a cup of coffee or take a nap at this point.
+This will take around 30-40 minutes to pull, compile, and deploy the three images.
+These are:

+  * kbase/narrprereq - the "pre required" system level requirements, including several Ubuntu, Python, and R packages.
+  * kbase/narrbase - this layer has the versions of the Jupyter Notebook and IPywidgets (now its own component) we use for the Narrative.
+  * kbase/narrative - the narrative image itself.

+These three images are built separately for easier management.
+Since the Narrative code will likely be changing the most often, it is built last.
+The base dependencies are least likely to change (and take the longest to build), so we try to minimize building them.

-A quick breakdown of this function:
+A quick breakdown of the Docker build process function:

 * `docker build`: translates to “Build a new Docker container from the Dockerfile in the present working directory.”
 * `-q`: this directive is for “quiet” mode.
 The current container builds generate lots of output and reach some internal docker limit of how much log output can be stored.
 A symptom of this problem is that the build will halt with the error "invalid byte in chunk length".
-* `-t <username>/<container name>`: this tags the new container with a given name, instead of just a UUID.
+* `-t <username>/<container name>`: this tags the new container with a given name, instead of just a hash id.
 You can give it an additional :tag (e.g. kbase/narrative:tag) on the end, otherwise it’ll tag it as “latest”.
-When a new version is made, the current “latest” tagged container will give up its name and fall back on a UUID.
+When a new version is made, the current “latest” tagged container will give up its name and fall back on a hash.

-To keep track of older container when a new one is produced, we create a new tag with a datestamp
+To keep track of older containers when a new one is produced, we create a new tag with a datestamp

     sudo docker tag kbase/narrative:latest kbase/narrative:`date +%Y%m%d`

-### Intermediate containers

-In previous incarnations of this script this would create a whole slew of intermediate container layers that all get built on top of each other.
-Currently, the intermediate containers are deleted as we go.
-Still, it may be useful to know how to deal with this situation.

 You can see which containers are active or exited with: